Quick answer

 Quick read

 Most dance shoe blisters come from one of three things: a shoe that's slightly too big (the foot slides and rubs), a shoe that hasn't broken in yet (new leather and canvas are stiff), or a specific pressure point from the way that shoe's last fits that dancer's foot.
 The blister location tells you which one.
 Heel blisters usually mean too big or not broken in.
 Toe blisters usually mean too small or too narrow.
-If blisters don't resolve after 3-4 classes, the fit needs a closer look.
+If blisters don't resolve after 3 to 4 classes, the fit needs a closer look.

 What to do